 ■Percel delivery service

 In addition to the post office, you can use private delivery companies to send your parcels home.
 Many hotels have this service so ask at your hotel.

 In case of sudden illness or injury where you need immediate treatment, call 119 and an ambulance will come to transport you to a hospital.
 In case of fire, also call this number.

 In case of traffic accidents or crimes, call 110 for the police.

 If you get sick or are injured and need to receive medical treatment, you can go to a hospital with staff that speak English or other foreign languages.
-The Sendai International Relations Association has made a list of these hospitals.
+The Sendai Tourism, Convention and International Association has made a list of these hospitals.